-DEALER RESERVES - arise in connection with bank financing of installment note receivables.
+DEALER RESERVES - arise in connection with bank financing of installment notes receivable.
 The account reflects the difference between the full face amount of installment notes acquired by the bank and the amount actually credited by the bank to the dealer.
-This difference (held by the dealer's creditors) is not reported on the FR 2900; on the CALL, however, it is included in demand deposits in item 1, Column B of Schedule RC-E, "Deposits of individuals, partnerships, and corporations."
+This difference (held by the dealer's creditors) is not reported on the FR 2900; on the CALL, it is included in demand deposits in item 1, column A of Schedule E, "Deposits of individuals, partnerships, and corporations."
 (By definition, the dealer generally does not have access to the account; therefore, amounts are not reported on the FR 2900 until the reporting institution becomes liable to the dealer.)
-CALL values can be greater than FR 2900 values as a result of dealer reserves.
+CALL values may be greater than FR 2900 as a result of dealer reserves.